Asana/python-asana-preview/docs/WebhooksApi.md

             resource="12345",
             target="https://example.com/receive-webhook/7654?app_specific_param=app_specific_value",
             filters=[
-                WebhookRequestFiltersInner(None),
+                WebhookRequestFiltersInner(
+                    resource_type="task",
+                    resource_subtype="milestone",
+                    action="changed",
+                    fields=["due_at","due_on","dependencies"],
+                ),
             ],
         ),
     ) # CreateWebhookRequest | The webhook workspace and target.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["last_failure_content","created_at","resource","last_failure_at","active","target","filters","last_success_at"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["active","resource","last_failure_at","filters","last_failure_content","last_success_at","created_at","target"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: